![]() |

 Dolly Varden and Trout

-Resident cutthroat and Dolly Varden can also be found in area streams and lakes accessible by the Petersburg and Wrangell road systems.
-Often overlooked by anglers with their sites on salmon, these smaller fish can offer plenty of fun on lighter tackle.
-July is a good time to catch these fish, though depending on where you are at you might have to avoid the pink salmon that will fill the streams.
+Resident cutthroat and Dolly Varden can be found late into the fall in area streams and lakes accessible by the Petersburg and Wrangell road systems.
+Often overlooked by anglers, these smaller but hearty fish can offer plenty of action on lighter tackle.

 Creel Samplers